TarEnethil/archivar/README.md

 # Dungeon Master Control Panel (temporary name, subject to change)
 Hi.
 While DMing for my D&D group, I wanted a possibility for us to collaboratively build the world together.
-As my (not thorough) search came up with nothing, I naturally built something myself.
+As my (not thorough) search came up with nothing, I decided to build something myself.
 The following readme gives an introduction into what this project is (or isn't), how to install/use it and what it is built upon.

 **TL;DR**: This is a web-based tool for collaborative world building and campaign / session management for role playing groups.